ricaun-io/ricaun.Revit.CefSharp/README.md

 ## Usage

-The `CefSharp` is already initialized inside Revit before any plugin, just use the `CefSharp.Wpf` reference inside your wpf works without any initializetion requirement.
+The `CefSharp` is already initialized inside Revit before any plugin, just use the `CefSharp.Wpf` reference inside your wpf works without any initialization requirement.

 ```xaml
 xmlns:cef="clr-namespace:CefSharp.Wpf;assembly=CefSharp.Wpf"